Edgewood, British Columbia: Later community

 The former Edgewood townsite became a ghost town when the reservoir for the Keenleyside Dam submerged the locality and shore road to Needles in 1968.
 A new three-room ATCO style school catering to grades 1–7 opened on a 4.1 acre site on the edge of new Edgewood between the two creeks.
 Grades 8–12 were bused to Nakusp.
 In 1983, a new school building was opened.
 In 1967, the stone cenotaph (1920) was disassembled and rebuilt in the park.
 Reburied was a glass container holding a two cent Belgian coin and a copy of the Nelson News for 22 May 1920.
 Appropriate 1967 items were added.
 In 1968, the Royal Canadian Legion hall (1949) was moved.
 St. Agnes Anglican church (1913) was demolished and a new church built.

 In December 2006, Inonoaklin Edgewood Broadband launched the local internet service.
 In 2013, BC Hydro built a new boat launch.
-Margaret Williams (1912–2015) lived most of her life at Edgewood.

 The Edgewood Volunteer Fire Department, formed in the mid-2010s, acquired a 1993 Volvo FE42/Superior pumper.
 The local legion donated land, and the Regional District of Central Kootenay gave $165,000.
 After fundraising efforts, the firehall neared completion at the end of 2018.

 Other infrastructure comprises a general store/post office/gas bar, credit union, elementary school and legion hall.
 The Lower Inonoaklin Falls are at the foot of Inonoaklin Valley Road.